XiplusChenyu/Object-Location-DQN/Reference.md

 ### Usage

 ##### Training

-We will follow as example how to train the Image Zooms model, that is the one that achieves better results.
-The instructions are equal for training the Pool45 Crops model.
-The script is image_zooms_training.py, and first the path to the database should be configured.
-The default paths are the following:

-    # path of PASCAL VOC 2012 or other database to use for training
-    path_voc = "./VOC2012/"
-    # path of other PASCAL VOC dataset, if you want to train with 2007 and 2012 train datasets
-    path_voc2 = "./VOC2007/"
-    # path of where to store the models
-    path_model = "../models_image_zooms"
-    # path of where to store visualizations of search sequences
-    path_testing_folder = '../testing_visualizations'
-    # path of VGG16 weights
-    path_vgg = "../vgg16_weights.h5"

-But you can change them to point to your own locations.

 The training of the models enables checkpointing, so you should indicate which epoch you are going to train when running the script.
 If you are training it from scratch, then the training command should be: